ava-labs/avalanche-starter-kit/src/6-erc20-to-native-interchain-token-transfer/_INSTRUCTIONS.md

 1. Create a Subnet and Deploy on Local Network
 2. Deploy an ERC20 Contract on C-chain
-3. Deploy the Bridge Contracts on C-chain and Subnet
+3. Deploy the Interchain Token Transferer Contracts on C-chain and Subnet
-4. Register Remote Bridge with Home Bridge
+4. Register Remote Token with Home Transferer
 5. Add Collateral and Start Sending Tokens

 ## Local Network Environment